 - Discuss the possibility of attending the camp/event.
-Include the health-care provider, if necessary, in the discussion. - Review the completed AHMR, being sure to include allergies. - Develop a food allergy action plan specific for the camp/event, including travel. - Provide copies of the final food allergy action plan. - Determine if a parent or guardian must attend the camp/event with their child.
-This is strongly encouraged, especially for youth who cannot manage the plan alone.
+Include the health care provider, if necessary, in the discussion. - Review the completed AHMR, being sure to include allergies. - Develop a food allergy action plan specific for the camp/event, including travel.
+Provide to the unit adult leader(s) copies of the final food allergy action plan that was developed with your health care provider.
+Discuss the steps of this action plan with the unit leader(s). - Determine if a parent or guardian must attend the camp/event with their child.
+This is strongly encouraged, especially for youth who cannot manage the action plan alone.